Ayobami0/cheer.nvim/README.md

 ## 🧪 TODOs

+- [ ] Implement better tracking for label (currently, all changes to labels are tracked, so any changes in insert mode shows a notification)
 - [ ] Add visual cheering animations (ASCII fireworks?).
-- [ ] Add Vimscript-compatible interface.

 ## 📁 File Structure